Warbo/chriswarbo-net/projects/nixos/useful_hacks.md

 `name` (in this case `myVars`).
 The loop output shows that the given values are preserved, e.g. the string `foo bar` doesn't get split at the whitespace.

-Preserving strings like this, in a way which doesn't force them at eval time (like e.g. `escapeShellArg`) will be useful in the following utilities too.
+Preserving strings like this, in a way which avoids forcing them until needed, will be useful in the following utilities too.

 ### Importing Directories ###